MicBrain/Master-Password-Recovery-Tool/README.md

  alt="algo Logo" title="algo" align="right" />
 Majority of all laptops are using master passwords (which are unique in each laptop) in order to protect their systems.
 In order to penetrate the BIOS system one should find a way to disable BIOS passwords.
 Sometimes it can be very important for the laptop users to know the master passwords of their laptops.
 However the algorithms to figure out the password are not available to every user.

+When a laptop is locked with password, a checksum of that password is stored in FlashROM - this is a chip on the mainboard of the device which also contains the BIOS code and other settings, e.g. memory timings.
+For most brands, this checksum is displayed after entering an invalid password for the third time.
+The dramatic 'System Disabled' message is just scare tactics: when you remove all power from the laptop and reboot it, it will work just as before.
+From such a checksum (also called "hash"), valid passwords can be found by means of brute-forcing.
+The bypass mechanisms of other vendors work by showing a number to the user from which a master password can be derived.
+This password is usually a sequence of numbers generated randomly.

 This software generates and calculates the Master Passwords of HDD and BIOS systems of ACER, Dell and Sony VAIO laptops according to their license numbers.
 The algorithm was figured out by multiple-testing and collecting data from different Internet sources.